Fireblend/AutoDataBasics/README.md

 ```
 * Create a ``timesheet.txt`` file and place it alongside the driver, script and auth file.
 Your timesheet will be filled using the information contained in this file: Each line will correspond to a timesheet entry, with each value separated by commas.

 The first value is the **row number for the favorite this entry will correspond to, starting from 0** (in the above example, your favorite entry for project work would be 0, and the one for vacations would be 1).
+You may need to login to DataBasics and look at your Favorites to figure out what number each Favorite corresponds to.

-The second value is the entry note/description, and the rest of the values are the time values from Monday to Friday.
+The rest of the values are self-explanatory: The second value is the entry note/description, and the following 5 values are the time values from Monday to Friday.

 Example:
 ```
 0, This is a note for an entry that uses the favorite in the first row, 1,2,3,4,5 1, This is a note for an entry using the favorite in second row, 5,4,3,2,1